algosup/2022-2023-project-2-santa-time-Project-7-group/Documents/Functional_specs.md

 The following form has been created for sake of product demand validation:
 [Google form english](https://forms.gle/ucnKXGWMtaWT9wYu5)

+WIP

 ## Advertisement on a personnal level

 The final product must be advertised to personnal connections of the developement team.
 This must be done before larger scale advertisement as the feedback from this will be essential in finding bugs in the freshly finished product.

-## Social Media Marketing and Forum Based Avertisement
+## Social Media Marketing and Forum Based Avertisment

 The website can be advertised in variety of social medias and online forums.
 Examples of such sites are (but not limited to):